 How many eggs did Ichthyosaurs lay at a time?

-Although one specimen of an ichthyosaur reveals 11 embryos maintained within the body cavity, the majority of Ichthyosaurs would give birth to 1 or 2 single newborns, commonly known as pups.
+Although one specimen reveals 11 embryos maintained within the body cavity, majority of them would give birth to 1 or 2 single newborns, commonly known as pups.